OpenFodder/openfodder/README.md

 The game is military-themed and based on shooting action but with a strategy game-style control system.
 The player directs troops through numerous missions, battling enemy infantry, vehicles and installations.

-Open Fodder is a open Source version of the Cannon Fodder engine, for modern operating systems.
+Open Fodder is an open source version of the Cannon Fodder engine, for modern operating systems.

 #### Map Editor